jzerbe/jzerbe.github.com/_posts/2009-12-01-rtorrent-11-on-debian-5.md

 ---
 For those of you looking for DHT support with the default rtorrent package that it is in the Debian 5 apt repos you are out of luck.
-Currently the only way to get DHT support for rtorrent is to use the 0.8.5-2 release for Debian "Squeeze" (testing).
+Currently the only way to get DHT support for rtorrent is to use the 0.8.5-2 release for Debian Squeeze (testing).

 So to get rtorrent working with DHT, go about the installation like you would usually:
     apt-get update